Zamundaaa/Zamundaaa.github.io/_posts/2024-07-16-how-to-profile.md

 # Step 1: Install DisplayCal and start it
 This sounds easy, but
-- right now it's not packaged for Fedora.
-That's being worked on for Fedora 41, but right now it's not an option
+- it's not packaged for Fedora.
+That's being worked on, but right now it's not an option \| edit: turns out there is a [COPR](https://copr.fedorainfracloud.org/coprs/ngompa/DisplayCAL) for it
 - installing it with pip just gave me a bunch of compilation errors, and I haven't figured out how to fix them
 - the package on Flathub is *really* old and broken